JoyOfHardware/RV_Formal/README.md

  - [ ] learn to debug with generic pretty prints
  - [ ] draw conclusions on feasibility of debugging
        without VCD viewer

+# TODO : Binary Dev and Firmware Testing
+ - [ ] Write test in Rust ppc baremetal toolchain
+ - [ ] Move Python Haskell generators into codebase

+# Considerations for FPGA Implementation
+ - [ ] `Opcode -> PackedField` function should have intermediate
+       step that specifies how to slice instruction bitpat to generate/populate sub-fields of a specific form - to the end that more efficient logic is generated for/during synthesis.